DeltaMod/LDI/README.md

 # LDI
 Lumerical Data format importing schemes!
-Contains the main LDI file (LumericalDataImport.py) and also som QofL functions for console printing, file categorisation, json settings exporting and importing (and eventually more) with some additional functions in AuxFuct.py
+Contains the main LDI file (LDI.py) which contains QofL functions for console printing, file categorisation, json settings exporting and importing (and eventually more) with some additional functions that allow for direct handling of Lumerical data.
+There's also a file called LumericalDataImport.py which goes over a particular example of how to handle heaps of data (currently requires manual data directory editing for your data to work, but this will eventually be replaced by DataDir() and some locally defined json files!

 **Keep in mind, this project is VERY EARLY in development, and will likely never be fully finished unless I somehow end up using all parts of lumerical at least once!**

 The general goal of this project is to (eventually) support importing data from most of the lumerical monitors without the need for manual tweaking, and then feature analysis functions that mirror that of the Lumerical suite.

-Current functions in AuxFunct (same as help(AuxFunct), but still incomplete):
+Current functions in AuxFunct (same as help(LDI), but still incomplete):

  FUNCTIONS